BartBruininks/Mocktini/README.md

 ### Molecule Files

-Any selection (one or multiple molecules) you build — whether through the Polymer Editor or by assembling particles interactively — can be exported as a compact **JSON molecule file**.
+Any selection (one or multiple molecules) you build — by assembling particles interactively — can be exported as a compact **JSON molecule file**.
 This file encodes the molecule's bead types, per-bead charges, bond topology, angle topology, and all parameters.
 You can then:
 - **Import** it back into Mocktini at any time (it appears in the species list and can be placed freely)
 - **Share** it with collaborators, who load it in their own copy of Mocktini
-- **Combine** multiple imported molecules with built-in polymers and monomers in any ratio
+- **Combine** multiple imported molecules with monomers in any ratio

 Molecule files are the right format when you want to share a *building block*, not a whole experiment.
 They describe the molecule itself — its connectivity (bonds and angles), its bead types, and any per-bead charges.
 They do *not* carry the global non-bonded settings such as the ε matrix, σ per type, the cutoff, or the electrostatic K_e/α; those belong to the simulation as a whole rather than to any one molecule.